Jump to main content

 Bombing of Master Han Dan

-The Lantern Festival is celebrated on the 15th day of the first month of the Chinese lunar calendar with a series of activities throughout Taiwan.
+The Lantern Festival is celebrated on the 15th day of the first month of the lunar calendar with a series of activities throughout Taiwan.
 Among the highlight events at this time is the inspection tour of the deity Master Han Dan in Taitung City.
 As guardian of the celestial treasury, Master Han Dan is revered today as a God of wealth, but people believe that he was once a real person named Zhao Gong-ming.
 When the Master Han Dan makes his annual inspection tour of the earthly world, crowds turn out to pray for his blessing and for good fortune.
 On the day of the festival, Master Han Dan is joined on his tour of the community by gods from, other temples in Taitung and surrounding townships.
 Households along the route of the divine procession prepare offerings of fresh flowers and fruit, and light strings of firecrackers to welcome the Master Han Dan.
 The person representing the Master Han Dan on the tour wears only a headscarf, mask and pair of red short.
 He stands courageously amid the fusillade of firecrackers, protected only by a tree branch.
 There are several stories as to why the people throw firecrackers at Master Han Dan.
 In one version, Master Han Dan is the god of hooligans and his power grows with the loudness of the explosions.
 A less widely accepted explanation is that Master Han Dan is afraid of the cold, so the people throw firecrackers at him to keep him warm and win his blessing.

 Dragon Boat Festival

-Together with the Chinese New Year and the Mid-Autumn Moon Festival, the Dragon Boat Festival is one of Taiwan's three major annual traditional holidays.
+Together with the Lunar New Year and the Mid-Autumn Moon Festival, the Dragon Boat Festival is one of Taiwan's three major annual traditional holidays.
 Because of its origins and customs, it is closely related to the remembrance of Qu Yuan, a poet who lived during the Warring States Period.
 That is why, from ancient times, people have also referred to the Dragon Boat Festival as the" Poet's Festival."

 At the time of the Dragon Boat Festival, the most common customs are holding dragon boat races and eating glutinous rice dumplings called zongzi.
 Legend has it that when the poet Qu Yuan jumped to his death in the Miluo River, the local people rowed their boats to and fro in search of him.
 Later, this practice slowly evolved into the dragon boat races.
 Today, dragon boat races are a popular activity in Taiwan and abroad, and many local areas in Taiwan hold their own races.
 Every year, there is also an international dragon boat race with competing teams from Taiwan and abroad.